USING WOUND WASH

 AVOID hot tubs, bath tubs, pools, saunas, lakes, etc. for at least 4 weeks after

 getting pierced as they contain high levels of bacteria.

 GENERAL AFTERCARE SUGGESTIONS

-• Hold a cotton ball drenched in the solution on the piercing for 3-5 minutes, 2-3 times a day for the first 2 weeks and once a day for the following 4 weeks.
+- Repeat this process 2-3 times a day for the first 2 weeks and then once a day for the following 4 weeks.

 THINGS TO REMEMBER

 • Piercings have their ups and downs.
 Don’t be discouraged if your piercing seems fine one week, and not so great the next.
 Keep up with your aftercare and contact us if you have questions or concerns.

 • Moving or playing with your jewelry is NOT recommended, as it causes redness, irritation, and prolongs the healing process.

 • Bleeding, bruising, discoloration and swelling are all normal symptoms and do not necessarily indicate an infection.